 RETA also questions the need for specific proposed high voltage power lines, or the size of some of the proposed overbuilds, in light of recently changed economic realities.
 Although we do not oppose the export of electricity to the United States, per se, we do not support Alberta electricity consumers paying for the infrastructure that would transmit electricity south of our border.

-RETA supports the use of more efficient and environmentally-friendly electricity generation and transmission technologies, consistent with the federal government recently ordering a transition from coal-fired generation to more green generation technologies.
+RETA supports the use of more efficient and environmentally-friendly electricity generation and transmission technologies, consistent with the federal Conservative government ordering a transition from coal-fired generation to more green generation technologies, and the Alberta NDP government’s strategy to retire coal-fired power plants by 2030.

 RETA is not a NIMBY (“not in my back yard”) organization and our members are committed to the above principles regardless of where new high voltage transmission lines are proposed.